katholan/BCB546X-Spring2017_Valerin_final_project/FASTQC_files/README.md

 # FASTQC_files for inspecting raw RNA sequencing data

 *Author: Valeria Velasquez Zapata*

-This folder contains a serie of FASTQC analyses that were made in order to show an example of the quality assesing and trimming that the authirs of the paper have done before obtaining the counting data.
+This folder contains a serie of FASTQC analyses that were made in order to show an example of the quality assesing and trimming that the authors of the paper have done before obtaining the counting data from RSEM.
 ### Getting data

-The data is contained in the NCBI database, so, in order to get it we can download an configure toolkit from ncbi
+The data is contained in the NCBI database, so, in order to get it we can download and configure toolkit from ncbi

     $ wget "ftp://ftp-trace.ncbi.nlm.nih.gov/sra/sdk/current/sratoolkit.current-centos_linux64.tar.gz"

     $ tar -xzf sratoolkit.current-centos_linux64.tar.gz

-After downloading and decompressing it we can get the raw sequences by calling fastq-dump on the SRA experiment number, as we can see in this web [page](https://www.ncbi.nlm.nih.gov/sra?linkname=bioproject_sra_all&from_uid=259909):
+After downloading and decompressing it we can get the raw sequences by calling fastq-dump on the SRA experiment number, as we can see in this web [page](https://www.ncbi.nlm.nih.gov/sra?linkname=bioproject_sra_all&from_uid=259909).
+For this analysis we are just downloading 2 datapoints, just as an example:

 Asparagus officinalis line 2 XX female postmeiotic bud(SRR1642915)